voblivion/marionette-router-reverse/README.md

 # marionette-router-reverse
 Module to reverse Marionette's router

+## Motivation
 Use this module to generate correct url for register route in a Marionette router.
+This way you don't have to know your url configuration in your code, juste the name you gave to your controllers.
+It is very lightweight.

+## Pull requests
+Feel free :) soon I'll surely add this module directly into Marionette.AppRouter.

 ## Usage
 If `AppRouter.js` is something like :